frc-team7587/BomBot2022/README.md

-# proto-bot
+# BomBot2022

-This is a baseline FRC robotics project for prototype testing.
+Robot project for FRC 2022.